JeffreyRodriguez/Liberator12k/README.md

  * [LowerMount](Receiver/Lower/LowerMount.html)
  * [Trigger](Receiver/Lower/Trigger.html)
  * [Stock](Receiver/Stock.html)

+## Tooling

 ## Safety
-DANGER - ART AT YOUR OWN RISK
+DANGER - AT YOUR OWN RISK

 Safety precautions and procedures *are not fully documented here*.
-Before you shoot a DIY gun from your hands **test it first**.
-You will need:
+Before you shoot any DIY gun from your hands **test it first**.

-* A secure test rig to hold the gun pointed in a **safe direction**.
+* Use a secure test rig to hold the gun pointed in a **safe direction**.
-* A bulletproof barrier, such as several feet of dirt or very large tree.
+* Stand behind a bulletproof barrier, such as several feet of dirt, concrete blocks, or very large tree.
+* Ensure there is no direct path from the gun to anyone or anything of value.
 * A string long enough to pull the trigger from behind cover.
-* At least 5 of the highest pressure cartridges you can find.
+* Test with at least 5 of the highest pressure cartridges you can find.

 ## Unlicense
 This is free and unencumbered software released into the public domain.